BlogTravel TipsSkywest Airlines Unaccompanied Minor Policy

 It's easy to reserve a seat for your little child on Skywest Airlines flights.
 You can do it quickly if you have a laptop, smartphone, and strong internet connection.

-• You'll receive a form that needs to be filled out according to According to Skywest Airlines unaccompanied minor policy.
+You'll receive a form that needs to be filled out as per Skywest Airlines unaccompanied minor policy.

 Documents required for minors

-• A fully filled-out and signed unaccompanied minor form from the parent or legal guardian.
+SkyWest Unaccompanied Minor Form: Completed and signed by the parent or legal guardian.

-• A valid photo ID from the government of the person dropping off the UM at the airport.
+Photo ID: A valid government-issued ID for the person dropping off the child at the airport.

 Skywest Airlines requires the following documentation for kids traveling with an adult who is not their parent or legal guardian: